Juan Guaido

 In 2015, Juan Guaido became a deputy

-His splendid and brave appearance on the political arena has earned him the reputation of a fighter against corruption and against the opposition towards economic reforms, which plunged the country into poverty.
-In 2018, the politician became head of the legislature’s opposition called “Democratic Unity Roundtable”.
+His bold entrance onto the political stage earned him a reputation as a fighter against corruption and an advocate for economic reforms to address the country's poverty crisis.
+In 2018, the politician became head of the legislature's opposition called "Democratic Unity Roundtable".

 Juan Guaido's personal life

-According to Zoomboola.com, in 2012, Juan met Fabiana Rosales, who, having graduated with a degree in social journalism from a university in Caracas, quickly joined the activists of the party “Popular Will” and became close friends with Guaido.
+According to Zoomboola.com, Juan met Fabiana Rosales in 2012.
+After graduating with a degree in social journalism from a Caracas university, she quickly joined the "Popular Will" party activists and became close friends with Guaido.

 Juan Guaido with his wife and daughter